Cedar Island, North Carolina

-Cedar Island is an island and a small coastal unincorporated community in eastern North Carolina, United States.
-It is located in Carteret County.
-It was populated with local Native Americans prior to the arrival of European settlers.
-It is also the location of the state ferry transportation system dock, where travel can be made across Pamlico Sound to the island and village of Ocracoke in Hyde County.
+Cedar Island is an island and unincorporated community in Carteret County, North Carolina.
+It is located in the Down East region of coastal North Carolina.

+In 2022, the population was estimated to be 170.

 The ZIP Code for Cedar Island is 28520.

 History

+Cedar Island was home to a local Native American population prior to the arrival of European settlers.

-Hurricane Dorian, in 2019, brought a 9 foot storm surge over the island and damaged one third of the buildings.
+In 2019, Hurricane Dorian brought 9 feet of storm surge over the island and damaged one-third of the buildings.
 28 feral horses and approximately 15 feral (or abandoned) cows were swept away.
-Three cows were later found on North Core Banks, having swam a minimum of four miles, but possibly up to 40 miles after being in the water for 7-25 hours.
+Three cows were later found on North Core Banks, having swum at least four miles, but possibly up to 40 miles after being in the water for 12–24 hours.

-Roads
+Roads and ferry access

-There are only two main roads on Cedar Island.
-Northbound Route 12 is the only way to drive to Cedar Island without using a ferry connection.
-This crosses Thorofare channel on the Monroe Gaskill Memorial Bridge.
+There are only two main roads within Cedar Island.
+Northbound NC-12 is the only way to access Cedar Island without using a ferry connection.
+This crosses the Monroe Gaskill Memorial Bridge.

-Southbound North Carolina Highway 12 continues from the ferry terminal across Cedar island to meet with U.S. Route 70 on the mainland near the community of Sea Level, North Carolina.
-Motorists traveling north on N.C.
-12 board the ferry to Ocracoke Island from Cedar Island.
+Southbound NC-12 continues from the ferry terminal across Cedar Island to meet with U.S. Route 70 on the mainland, near the community of Sea Level.

+The Cedar Island ferry terminal provides access to Swan Quarter and Ocracoke Island, both across the Pamlico Sound.

 Amenities

-In 2005, the population of Cedar Island was about 350.
 Many residents are fishermen, though fishing is declining in the area.
 The other major employer is the North Carolina Ferry System.
 There are three churches on the island: Methodist, Free Will Baptist, and Primitive Baptist.
 The Methodist and Free Will Baptist maintain regular meetings and Sunday services.
-There are a few local businesses.
+There are a few local businesses on Cedar Island.

-Cedar Island is about 4 mi long, extending from the "Lola" village, down the bay, on the southeast end near the Core Sound and Lewis Creek, up to the Ferry Station at the north side of the island, bordering Pamlico Sound.
+Cedar Island is about 4 mi long, extending from the "Lola" village on the southeast end near Core Sound and Lewis Creek, north to the Ferry Station at the northern side of the island, bordering Pamlico Sound.
 The main village of Cedar Island, formerly known as "Roe" is located along the north central portion of the island.
 There is a fisherman's harbor in this area.

-Cedar Island has sandy beaches backed up against stands of juniper (mistaken by early settlers for cedars) and pine.
-More than half of Cedar Island belongs to the (Federal) Cedar Island Wildlife Refuge.
+Cedar Island has sandy beaches adjacent to stands of juniper, cedar, and pine.
+More than half of Cedar Island belongs to the Cedar Island National Wildlife Refuge.
 The refuge is open for hiking and has a headquarters and information kiosk at the south end of the island, near the end of Lola Road.

-There are boat ramps for public use.
+There are several boat ramps available for public use in Cedar Island.

 Climate

 The climate of Cedar Island is cooler than inland areas in the summer and warmer in the winter, and it is occasionally hit by hurricanes in the fall.
-Temperatures do not often fall below freezing in the winter, nor do they often rise above 90 degrees in the summer.
+Temperatures do not often fall below freezing (32 °F) in the winter, nor do they often rise above 90 °F in the summer.